-Below I have compiled a list of popular resellers of feta, and grouped them accordingly so that you can make a better decision.
-Double-checked!
+Below I have compiled a list of popular sellers and brands of feta, and grouped them accordingly so that you can make a better decision.
+I have linked them to Amazon too (affiliate) for your convenient, make sure to always double-checked on the label!

 |Brand / Provider / Product||Milk Pasteurization|